HoneyDrive/HoneyDrive/src/metrics/README.md

 The `DataStreamSimulator` class provides a way to stream car data with delays between the data corresponding to the difference give by the `timestamp` property in the `json` files.

-Its two constructors first takes the path to the *OpenXC* `json` file it is supposed to read.
+Its four constructors first takes the path to the *OpenXC* `json` file it is supposed to read.
 This path may be *absolute* or *relative*.

 The second argument decides what kind of car data it is supposed to listen to.
 This is a `CarActionsFilter` enum value.